What Is It? | Research | Potential Risks | Members' Opinions | How To Use | Get Support

 Here’s an evaluation of the research on castor oil, so you can decide whether you want to try this remedy.
 Talk to your dermatologist or other health care provider before you try any new treatments — even natural remedies.

-Castor oil is an oil made from the castor bean plant (Ricinus communis).
+Castor oil is a vegetable oil made from the castor bean plant (Ricinus communis).
 Castor oil is composed mostly of its active ingredient — a fatty acid called ricinoleic acid — but also contains oleic acid and linoleic acid.
 This oil has been used since ancient times and continues to be used as a home remedy for a variety of conditions, both in supplements and through topical application.

 There isn’t much clear evidence about how castor oil works.
 Much evidence of its effectiveness can be traced back to folk or alternative medicine and word of mouth.
 However, some studies have suggested that castor oil may work on the immune system to reduce inflammation.